• Skip to primary navigation

 Now Dave and his partner and wife, Jintana, own two KAYNDAVES Mexican Cantinas in the Los Angeles area — both are packed all the time.
 Jintana is equally as lovely as Dave, and together they are a powerful force of kindness.

 Should you be so lucky as to find one or both of them at the restaurant, they’ll treat you like family.
 No matter how busy the restaurant was, Dave and Jintana always made my parents feel special and welcome.
-The last few years, when my mom wasn’t well, I couldn’t see Jintana without her asking how things were, and handing me a flan for her.
+The last few years, when my mom wasn’t well, I couldn’t see Jintana without her asking how things were, and handing me a flan to bring to her.

 After losing my mom last year, we went to the restaurant on her birthday and I ordered the tortilla soup and flan — her two favorite things on the menu.
 A new tradition.